ysph-dsde/PopHIVE-Archival/README.md

 git repack -a -d -f --write-bitmap-index        # Repack using the global setting and add bitmap
 ```

-## Re-Initiate an Using Archived File
+## Re-Initiating and Using an Archived File

 To create a new GitHub repository using archived bare clone copy, use the following steps.